 - A peer network and exclusive access to a range of leadership development resources.

 The methods used are grounded in theory and are gender-neutral.
-The number of participants will be limited to 12.
+The number of participants will be limited to 8 in order to guarantee an intensive and tailored experience.

 Measuring Complexity and Decision Making Skills